RoboCup: Autonomous line following robot competition

 We split the track into each obstacle and named them according to the NATO phonetic alphabet.

 Each small black dot on the track is a gate, and for maximum points, each gate must be passed through.
 This means that the robot should follow the line closely, which is achieved with the shielded light sensor.
 The sensor detects the brightness by quickly powering a diode and measuring light reflected.
 Therefore, the light sensor detects most light off the line, least light at the stop marks (black stripes on the track) and somewhere in between for the gray track lines.
-To steer the robot towards the gray line, we implemented a PID controller, but honestly, we didn’t know what we doing back then.
-Despite this, it worked surprisingly well, but only after mounting the shield which made the light sensor readings more consistent.
-It should be noted that the controller was written in the domain-specific ROBOTC which is an extension of the C programming language.
-This was actually a good introduction to the language alongside our introductive course in programming.

 Obstacles Alfa, Delta, Foxtrot, Golf, Hotel and India really just require this line following and turning precisely, which is done by the use of the gyroscope.
-The gyroscope was really bad, and an attempt at correcting the drift was naively made.
-However, if the drift was too unpredictable, a switch would stop the robot from starting.
+The gyroscope was REALLY bad, and an attempt at correcting the drift was naively made.
+However, if the drift was too unpredictable, a software switch would stop the robot from starting.
 This is preferable as the competition allows for 2 retries with no consequences before disqualification.
 This actually happened during the contest and our group was rewarded with bonus points for ingenuity.

 Obstacle Charlie was skipped as the mounted light sensor shield prevented uphill or downhill movement.
 Regrettably, had we done this obstacle too, we would have won the competition.
-Obstacle Golf requires that we lift the arms as the robot is too wide elsewise.

 The contest was a lot of fun, and for our 2nd place we were rewarded with beer in the local university bar, DE-Klubben (which I have visited many times since).
 The project only lasted 4 weeks before we moved onto a more demanding projects, but it was not insignificant to me, as me and my peers talk about it even on the 10th semester - mostly for the memories and not technical stuff though.